Toward Krylov-based holography in double-scaled SYK: Zoology of holographic descriptions for Krylov-space observables

 where only the normalization factor in the denominator is just the $q$-exponential.
 This coherent state can also be prepared through the Euclidean path integral \cite{Skenderis:2008dg, Botta-Cantcheff:2015sav, Marolf:2017kvq}\footnote{Another way of preparing a semi-classical state is to slice the Euclidean wormholes through a time-reflection symmetric slice, which yields an order one overlap with the TFD state semi-classically \cite{Hubeny:2007xt, Belin:2025wju}.}, which can be done via an inserted source:

 where $T$ means time ordering, $e_{q^2}$ is the q-deformed exponential, $J_\a(\tau)$ is the source.
-Since we are working in the H-chord basis, $\Psi_\alpha$ is a string of Majorana fermions with the same length as the one appearing in the Hamiltonian:
+This is a general Euclidean state preparation procedure for any operator $\Psi_\a$ and vacuum state $|0\rangle$ that belong to the same Hilbert space.
+Since we are working in the H-chord basis, $J_\a \Psi_\alpha$ can be taken as the Hamiltonian H (or any composite operators well defined in the chord Hilbert space that can be decomposed as modes of $a$ and $a^\dagger$).
+Thus, to prepare the coherent state in the H-chord Hilbert space, one shall take:

 where this perturbation is the large-$p$ generalization of the ones introduced in \cite{Garcia-Garcia:2020ttf, Arias:2023ygy}.
-Certainly, $\Psi_\alpha$ contains both creation and annihilation operators in the chord basis.
+Certainly, $H$ contains both creation and annihilation operators in the chord basis.
 However, when acting on the zero-chord state $\ket{0}$, only the creation operators contribute.
 The mixed terms proportional to the number operator contribute only a constant.
 Therefore, the Euclidean path integral prepared state can be written as

-where $\lambda$ contains the information of the source and plays the role of a coherent parameter.
+where $z$ contains the information of the source and plays the role of a coherent parameter.
 This matches the unnormalized coherent state we found in (\ref{eq-coherent state Dis}).

 We then move on to evaluate the wormhole velocity operator in the coherent state in DSSYK:

 Given the coherent state as a superposition of chord states with weights, its bulk dual can be interpreted as a collection of geodesic paths (a wavepacket on the geodesic basis), which can be probed by classical bulk fields.
 Next, we will simply show that $\Im(z)$ corresponds to a time shift of field excitations in the bulk description.
 Consider the boundary one-point function in the coherent basis: